Massive MIMO-NOMA Systems Secrecy in the Presence of Active Eavesdroppers: Conclusion

 \section{Conclusion}

-We analyzed the performance of physical layer security techniques for massive MIMO-NOMA networks in the presence of active attackers.
-Random user pairing was adopted and users were clustered, with two NOMA users in each cluster.
-During the channel estimation phase, the attackers send a combination of all pilot sequences.
-A PPP modeled random locations of nodes.
-We characterized a lower bound on the ergodic secrecy rate and SOP and show that NOMA provides a performance improvement over OMA, for appropriate power allocation among NOMA users.
+We analyzed the performance of physical layer security techniques for a random massive MIMO-NOMA network in the presence of active eavesdroppers in two-user pairing strategies.
+We characterized the ESR and SOP, and by using numerical and simulation results, we show that NOMA can improve system performance in comparison with OMA.
+Also, when using NOMA, one of the pairing strategies improved system performance. \appendices